SummaryRead the full fact sheet

 Some of the work-related obstacles to breastfeeding include:

-- Early return to work – one study found that mothers who intended to return to work within six weeks of giving birth were less likely to start breastfeeding in the first place
+- Early return to work – one study found that mothers who intended to return to work within 6 weeks of giving birth were less likely to start breastfeeding in the first place.

-- Insufficient paid maternity leave – only about one quarter of Australian workplaces offer paid maternity leave, with eight weeks being the average period of paid leave.
-Women are entitled, by law, to 52 weeks of unpaid maternity leave
+- Insufficient paid parental leave – only about half of Australian workplaces offer paid parental leave, with 10 weeks being the average period of paid leave.
+Women are entitled, by law, to 52 weeks of unpaid parental leave.
+Employees can also get up to 18 weeks' Parental Leave Pay from the Australian Government, which is paid at the national minimum wage.

 - No lactation breaks – a mother needs breaks to express milk or go to feed her baby.